User Manual

 2. Create a new table and define the following variables:

-• title (String): Title of the event
+• title (String): Event title

-• description (String): Description of the event
+• description (String): Event description

 • color (String): Color code to be used for each event

-2. Create SQL Action
+2. Creating an SQL Action

-2. Select New SQL Action.
+2. Select the New SQL Action option.

 3. Create a new SQL Action by entering the following SQL command: